bernardmurungi6/-plsql_window_functions_28890_MUNYAWERA/README.md

 12. Few, S. (2012). *Show Me the Numbers: Designing Tables and Graphs to Enlighten* (2nd ed.).
 Analytics Press.

----

-## Academic Integrity Statement

-> **"All sources were properly cited.
-Implementations and analysis represent original work.
-No AI-generated content was copied without attribution or adaptation."**

-### Declaration
-I, **MUNYAWERA (Student ID: 28890)**, hereby declare that:

-1. This assignment is my own original work
-2. All SQL queries were written by me based on understanding of course materials
-3. All business interpretations represent my own analytical thinking
-4. No code was copied from online sources without proper citation
-5. No AI tools (ChatGPT, GitHub Copilot, etc.) were used to generate answers
-6. All referenced materials are properly cited in the References section
-7. I understand that plagiarism violates academic integrity and will result in disciplinary action

-### Evidence of Personal Work
-Screenshots included in the `/screenshots/` directory demonstrate:
-- SQL queries executed in my Oracle SQL Developer environment
-- Results generated from my own database instance
-- Timestamp evidence showing work progression over multiple days
-- Personal annotations and analysis comments

-### Collaboration Statement
-This is an individual assignment.
-I did not:
-- Copy code from other students
-- Share my solutions with classmates
-- Use unauthorized external help or tutoring services

-**Signed:** MUNYAWERA
-**Date:** February 05, 2026
-**Student ID:** 28890

----

-## Contact Information

-**Student:** MUNYAWERA
-**Student ID:** 28890
-**Email:** [Your AUCA Email]
-**Course:** INSY 8311 - Database Development with PL/SQL
-**Instructor:** Eric Maniraguha (eric.maniraguha@auca.ac.rw)

----

-## License

-This project is submitted as academic coursework for INSY 8311 at Adventist University of Central Africa (AUCA).
-All rights reserved.

----

-## Acknowledgments

-- **Instructor Eric Maniraguha** for comprehensive SQL teaching and guidance
-- **AUCA Database Systems Program** for providing learning resources
-- **Oracle Corporation** for database documentation and LiveSQL platform
-- **Classmates** for collaborative learning environment (without code sharing)

----

-##  Project Statistics

-- **Total SQL Scripts:** 4 files
-- **Total Lines of Code:** 1,000+ lines
-- **Total Queries:** 20+ unique queries
-- **Documentation:** 1,500+ lines of markdown
-- **Time Investment:** 15+ hours

----

 *"Whoever is faithful in very little is also faithful in much."* — Luke 16:10